skysqlinc/skysql-docs/docs/FAQs.md

 ### **Does SkySQL support unencrypted client connections?**

-SkySQL supports [disabling SSL/TLS](https://mariadb.com/docs/skysql-previous-release/service-management/options/disable-ssltls/) as an option.
+SkySQL supports disabling SSL/TLS via the Portal or using the API.

 ### **What encryption algorithms are used for on-disk encryption?**